These low carb rum drinks are all sugar free and keto friendly. Plus a new recipe for Basil Lime Fizz!

 - Strain the syrup and transfer it to a flip top glass bottle or similar.
 This recipe makes about a cup of syrup and it lasts in the fridge for up to two weeks.

-- To make the cocktail, add the lime and basil to a cocktail shaker and muddle them together to release as much as much juice and oil as possible.
+- To make the cocktail, add the lime and basil to a cocktail shaker and muddle them together to release as much juice and oil as possible.
 Add the prepared syrup and rum, and top up with ice.

 - Close the lid, shake well, then strain into a tall glass.
 Add a few ice cubes and top up with the ginger ale.